btel/2021-09-15-eitn-python-tutorial/README.md

 # Getting started with data analysis in Python

-Toutorial at EITN Autumn School
+Tutorial at EITN Autumn School

 15/09/2021